How to Hire SEO Experts Who Deliver Results (with Free Checklist)

 Before you talk to agencies, clearly define your SEO goals.
 What do you want your SEO efforts to achieve?

-Rankings and traffic can be useful indicators, but they’re not goals on their own.
+Rankings and traffic can be useful indicators, but they’re not goals in themselves.
 What matters is how SEO drives qualified leads, sales inquiries, or revenue growth over time.

 Here’s what you can do: